 If your workouts currently consist of cardio or yoga classes and you haven’t seen the results you have aimed for, you should look at resistance training and weight training.

-You may have heard that lifting weights can make women bulky, that it is dangerous or even muscle turning to fat if you stop, but none of that is true.
+You may have heard that lifting weights can make women look bulky from building muscle, that it is dangerous or even muscle turning to fat if you stop, but none of that is true.
 In fact NHS recommends to stay healthy, adults should take part in two types of physical activity each week, aerobic exercise and strength training.

 Weight lifting carries so many benefits that will lead to being healthier, stronger and leaner.
 Speak to a fitness advisor next time you visit a BH Live Active centre and ask to go through your fitness objectives.
 You may be surprised by the number of exercises involving strength training that will help you reach those objectives far sooner than just focussing on cardio exercise.

 Here are six benefits to bringing weight lifting into your training programme.

 When weight training, you build lean muscle.
 The more muscle you have, the quicker your metabolism will work.
-This means that weight training will help to boost your metabolism, and in turn, burn more calories, meaning a reduction in body fat.
+This means that weight training will help to boost your metabolism, and in turn, burn more calories, meaning a reduction in body fat and improve weight loss.
 For each pound of muscle you gain, you’ll burn 30 to 50 more calories per day!

 2) Enhance your mood and reduce stress

 Exercise releases endorphins which improve your mood, prevent pain, and fight depression.

 Women who strength train commonly report feeling more confident and capable as a result of their training.

 Unlike men, women typically don’t gain size from strength training.
 This is due to levels of testosterone women have compared to men.
 Typically, young women have around 10% of the testosterone of men.
 Because of this, women will develop muscle tone and definition without the size.